NyKepler/CerCNsig/README.md

 chromosome 12.
 I have to address that the pipeline seems not using PoN when there is normal reference available.

-# create PoN in R
+# Create PoN in R
 outfile=MaNiLa_Benign_"$type"_PoN_"$bin"kb
 pkg=/home/minerva/miniconda3/envs/R/share/r-ichorcna-0.3.2-1